cap-js/docs/guides/authorization.md

 }
 ```

 In the `ProjectService` example, only projects for which the current user is a member with role `Editor` are readable and editable.
-Note, that with exception of the user ID (`$user`) **all authorization information originates from the business data**.
+Note that with exception of the user ID (`$user`) **all authorization information originates from the business data**.

 Supported features of `exists` predicate:
 * Combine with other predicates in the `where` condition (`where: 'exists a1[...] or exists a2[...]`).